“You mean there’s more to you than chronic illness?”

 3. I am a world traveler.

 I first got on a plane when I was 2 years old.
 I was going to the place that only the craziest of parents would be bold enough to take their young children – Disney World.
 I don’t remember the trip, but since then, I have been grateful to have been able to travel somewhere every summer from the ages of 4 – 11 and then some in between and as I got older.
 During my younger years, my dad worked as an insurance salesman, and every summer they got to go on a “business trip”.
 Since I was a child, the trips were basically free for me with the exception of the flight so I always got to go (except for the Rhein River cruise and I’m still salty about it).
 In more recent years, I have been lucky to be able to travel with my school’s language department to France, on a tour with an ensemble to perform with professional musicians in Germany and Austria, and perform with an honors marching band in the Tournament of Roses parade in Pasadena, California, and visit one of my college best friends at her house on a military base in Hawaii.
-I also had the opportunity to study music in Ghana this past Summer!
+I’ve also studied abroad in Ghana and done a research internship in Uganda!

 So those are some things about me.
 If you want to know more, please feel free to send me a message.
 I’m an open book!
 Thank you for joining me on this journey!